Break-Even Analysis

 What Is Break Even Analysis?

 Break even analysis is a calculation of the quantity sold which generates enough revenues to equal expenses.
-In securities trading, it is the point at which gains are equal to losses.
+In securities trading, the meaning of break even analysis is the point at which gains are equal to losses.

-In other words, break-even analysis examines and calculates the margin of safety that’s based on a company’s revenue – as well as related costs of running the organization.
+Another definition of break even analysis is the examination and calculation of the margin of safety that’s based on a company’s revenue – as well as the related costs of running the organization.

-A break-even analysis helps business owners determine when they'll begin to turn a profit, and can help them price their products with that in mind.
-Usually, management looks at this metric to help guide strategic decisions to grow or maintain the business.
+A break-even analysis helps business owners determine when they'll begin to turn a profit, which can help them better price their products.
+Usually, management uses this metric to help guide strategic decisions to grow/maintain the business.

 Break-Even Analysis vs. Break-Even Point